ydataai/ydata-fabric-sdk/docs/integrations/databricks/integration_with_sdk.md

-# YData SDK in Databricks Notebooks
+# Fabric SDK in Databricks Notebooks

 The [YData Fabric SDK](https://pypi.org/project/ydata-fabric-sdk/) provides a powerful set of tools for integrating and enhancing data within Databricks notebooks.
 This guide covers the installation, basic usage, and advanced features of the Fabric SDK, helping users maximize